Ahiflower® oil is the richest, most effective source of omega-3 and omega-6 fatty acids for optimal physical response.

 "Within ONE week, he was trotting around the field..."

 Two years ago, the vet found a floating chip in the front left foot of my now 24-year-old quarter horse, Deeds.
 The chip was off of his navicular bone, and was life-threatening.
 The next set of X-rays showed even more degeneration and the vet recommended euthanasia.
 She said to keep him comfortable because at this point there is nothing else that could be done for him.
 I was devastated.
 I agreed, but as always it is hard to euthanize an animal that still seems so full of life.

 I decided to research more about navicular, bone chips, and natural remedies.
 That is when I came across Springtime and found Ahiflower Oil.
 And THANKFULLY I did.
 Although he is sometimes a picky eater, he ate it.
-I am happy and overwhelmed with joy to say that within ONE week, he was trotting around the field.
+I am happy and overwhelmed with joy to say that within ONE week, he was able to maintain normal mobility.
 The vet, barn owner and other boarders were texting me telling me "I just saw him buck" and "did you know he is trotting now?"
 They sent me so many videos of him frolicking and even cantering!
 Unbelievable!

 It has been 4 months that my horse has been on it.
 He is a different horse.
 This stuff WORKS and I highly recommend it!
 He can even tote small children around for brief rides (his favorite thing to do).
 New X-rays show no changes for the worst.
-With no other options, Ahiflower Oil saved my horse's life!
+With no other options, Ahiflower Oil helped my horse maintain optimal health!